devopness/devopness/docs/applications/deploy-application-using-incoming-hook.md

 1. In the list of applications, find the application with the pipeline you want to manage and click the `NAME` of the application
 1. Click the `Pipelines` tab
 1. In the list of pipelines, find the pipeline you want to manage and click the `NAME` of the pipeline
-    > If you haven't created a pipeline yet, follow the <MentionPost path="/docs/pipelines/add-pipeline" /> guide
+    > If you haven't created a pipeline yet, follow the [/docs/pipelines/add-pipeline] guide
 1. Copy the `<pipeline_id>` from the pipeline details URL, considering the following URL format:
     ```bash
     https://app.devopness.com/projects/<project_id>/environments/<environment_id>/applications/<application_id>/pipelines/<pipeline_id>